jeankvd/civicsaid-nextjs/README.md

 ## Database is running on a prisma cluster

 Message me on the orlando dev's slack for the gql api to place in your `.env` file.
-Once you you've put in the `uri` key in `/apollo/initApollo.js` you'll instantly have access to the DB.
+Once you've inserted the gql api in your local `.env` under the `PRISMA_API` key, you'll instantly have access to the database.

 ## Built With